Both leadership and sales training are moving from an Industrial Era approach to the New Science of emotions and social relationships.

 Emotional Intelligence is a critical element to success as a leader, in sales, and in the home.

-To learn more about Emotional Intelligence, sign up for a complimentary course.
+To learn more about Emotional Intelligence, sign up for a complimentary course by clicking here.